 Background: Planning work was initiated in July 1992 through a joint Provincial-Municipal agreement called the Victoria Accord and included a one-year public consultation process in a series of 20 meetings and 3 open houses in 1993.
 Merrick Architecture (Formerly Paul Merrick Architects Ltd.) were the design consultant for the project.
 The first phase of the project in development area LP-1B was undertaken by our colleagues at Hemingway Nelson Architects in 1994 and was submitted for Building Permit in 1996.
-While a change of government precluded the projects eventual undertaking, the proposal was consistent with the Legislative Precinct zoning and urban design concepts and included both social and market housing.
+A change of government precluded the projects eventual undertaking; however, the Legislative Precinct Guidelines aligned with this previous form of development have remained in place in perpetuity.